 Students will gain an overview of the four major areas of American contemporary music: jazz, rock, country, and musical theater.
 Each genre is approached chronologically with the emphasis on the socio-cultural aspects of the music.
-Students will come away with the fundamental skills needed to listen critically to a variety of popular music styles.
-The course will cover American music from the beginning of the 20th century changes in American

-Music in the new millennium with special attention to cross-genre music, hip-hop, technological developments and the influence of media on popular music.
+Students will come away with the fundamental skills needed to listen critically to a variety of popular music styles and they will gain exposure to career pathways in the arts.
+Attention is given to changes in American Music in the new millennium with special attention to cross-genre music, hip-hop, technological developments and the influence of media on popular music.